 Equality - The Kind That Really Matters

-Status is not a zero-sum game - it is quite possible to live in a world where people are valued equally - so long as we give up valuing the wrong things. and focus instead on building a community of equal citizens.
+Status is not a zero-sum game.
+It is possible to live in a world where people are valued equally.

 This essay jumps headfirst into a complex debate which deserves a more careful set of introductory comments.
 However, I am pressed for time, and so I merely want to offer a few philosophical thoughts in response to some of the practical work that I've been involved in over the past few months.

 One of the most important political philosophers at the end of the twentieth century was John Rawls.
 He asserts:

 "All social values - liberty and opportunity, income and wealth, and the bases of self-respect - are to be distributed equally unless an unequal distribution of any, or all, of these values is to everyone's advantage."

 John Rawls, A Theory of Justice p.
 62

 In principle Rawls offers us what appears to be a highly egalitarian starting point for social justice.
 However, in practice, the publication of his A Theory of Justice, his ground-breaking work in political theory, coincided with the end of a moderately egalitarian period in the political development of English speaking countries.
 Since the 1970s income inequality has grown significantly in the UK, USA, Canada and Australia and governments of all colours have abandoned any serious effort to promote income equality as a social goal.
 I am not blaming John Rawls for the collapse of egalitarianism and the rise of neoliberalism - but it is a curious coincidence.

 The principle that Rawls is most famous for advancing, a principle that arises logically from the assertion above, is the maximin principle: Social arrangements should be so organised that the position of the worst off (the min) should be as high as possible (the max) and that if a certain level of inequality makes such an improvement possible then - only to that limited extent - such inequalities would be justified.